zama-ai/tfhe-rs/mockups/tfhe-hpu-mockup/Readme.md

 > Generate accurate performance estimation and tracing capabilities to help the development/optimization of HPU firmware

 ### Mockup structure
 Without hardware support `tfhe-hpu-backend` falls back to a simulation FFI interface (i.e. `ffi-sim`).
 This interface binds to an IPC channel and forwards the FFI call over IPC with a simple Cmd/Payload message and Request/Ack protocol.
-The Mockup binds to those IPC and answeris to request like the real hardware.
+The Mockup binds to those IPC and answer is to request like the real hardware.

 On its side, the mockup answers to backend IPC requests and simulates the hardware behavior.
 The internal structure of the mockup is organized around modules to emulate the hardware behavior.
 It contains the following modules:
-* `hbm`: Emulate HBM memory (only from a behavioral point of view).
+* `memory`: Emulate memory such as Ddr and Hbm (only from a behavioral point of view).
 It enables to allocate/release chunk of memory.
 Those chunks could be read/write through the IPC with the same Sync mechanisms as the real hardware.
-* `isc`: This module implements the `instruction_scheduler` behavior.
-It reorders the DOp in a same manner as the RTL module does and emulates HPU's processing element availability with a simple cost model to estimate the achieved performances.
- + `pe`: Processing element cost model.
-Parameters are loaded from `.ron` file
- + `pool`: Emulate the behavior of the instruction_scheduler pool used to store the state of the in-flight instructions
- + `scheduler`: Issue query in the `pool` and dispatch requests to Processing-Element.
 * `regmap`: Emulate the RTL register map.
 It converts concrete TFHE/RTL parameters into register value.
 * `ucore`: Emulate the ucore behavior.
 It is in charge of reading the DOp stream from the HBM and patching the template operations in a same manner as it is done in the real hardware, to get the same patched DOp ucode.

+> NB: Modeling of the `instruction_scheduler` is required for efficient firmware generation and thus directly done inside `tfhe-hpu-backend` crate in `isc_sim` modules.
+The mockup reuse this implementation directly.

 The Mockup is a standalone binary that must be run before the User application code.
 The use of two binaries enables to: